fessionalpro/wings-doc/src/en/0-wings/0a-code-style.md

   - Use the codename of project/module, e.g. `wings.slardar.*`
   - Provide the default configuration with `-79` serial number
 * Recommend `kebab-caseae` naming, i.e. `key` is all lowercase, `-` splitted
+* document-type comments, using double one-line comments, such as `##` in Properties
+* function-type comments, using a single one-line comment, such as `#` in Properties

 ## 0A.4.Spring Injection Notes